civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraphs 158.57(a) and (b) of the Act are replaced by the following:

-    in the case of vaping products manufactured in Canada, by the vaping product licensee that packaged the vaping products and at the time they are **stamped**;
+    in the case of vaping products manufactured in Canada, by the vaping product licensee that packaged the vaping products and at the time they are stamped;

     in the case of packaged vaping products that are imported by a vaping product licensee for stamping by the vaping product licensee, by the vaping product licensee and at the time they are stamped; and

-    in the case of **any other** imported vaping products, by the importer, owner or other person that is liable under the `Customs Act` to pay duty levied under section 20 of the `Customs Tariff` or that would be liable to pay that duty on the vaping products if they were subject to that duty.
+    in the case of any other imported vaping products, by the importer, owner or other person that is liable under the `Customs Act` to pay duty levied under section 20 of the `Customs Tariff` or that would be liable to pay that duty on the vaping products if they were subject to that duty.

   **(2)** Subsection (1) applies in respect of vaping products manufactured in Canada that are packaged after 2023 and in respect of vaping products that are imported into Canada or released, as defined in subsection 2(1) of the `Customs Act`, after 2023.